 - Welcome bonus, worth up to $250

 - Great rewards rate towards travel expenses

 - Must pay entire balance at the end of the month

 As a travel rewards card, the Premier Rewards Gold Card from American Express is among the premier choices for high spenders.
-For consumers spending at least $18,000 a year on travel expenses alone, the card outperforms both the Barclaycard Arrival Plus and the Chase Sapphire Preferred.
+For consumers spending at least $18,000 a year on travel expenses alone, the card outperforms the Chase Sapphire Preferred.
 When used optimally, the card’s rewards rate can vary anywhere between 2% to 3%, depending on the spending.
 In this instance, the card’s higher annual fee is also more than compensated for.

 Consumers looking to get an American Express credit card also, will no doubt come across another prominent travel card – The Platinum Card® from American Express.
 While The Platinum Card® from American Express comes with a significantly higher annual fee, its value to frequent travelers more than makes up for the price difference.
 The Platinum Card® from American Express provides frequent flyers with amenities, lounge access and travel credits each year.
 Though the Premier Rewards Gold Card from American Express lacks these features, its primary role is as a travel rewards card.
 This means it is geared at earning consumers points towards future flights, instead of supplying those who will fly regardless of rewards with additional perks and luxuries.